yipmunallen/fourth-milestone-project/README.md

 The purpose of the project is to build a full-stack site based around business logic used to control a centrally-owned dataset
 , setting up an authentication mechanism and providing paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service.

+### Site purpose

+The purpose of the site is to sell products for a brand (NEAT) that create planners and other organisational products.
-I have created an e-commerce site where customers can purchase items and user engagement is encouraged through blog posts and the ability to leave reviews and comments.
+Customers can purchase items and user engagement is encouraged through blog posts, the ability to leave reviews and comments and to create unique user profiles.

+The site is intented to be visually appealing, and have a strong brand presence and consistent colour scheme that emotes a positive response in it's users.
-The site has a responsive design so that it can be viewed easily on mobile and desktop.
+It has a responsive design so that it can be viewed easily on mobile and desktop.

 ## UX